outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - in a market where uncertainty & unexpectedly correct predictions (unlikely predictions) have value, high-value contradictions of assumptions (high price of low-valued stock) are an error type structure

+  - example of merging structures and filtering by intents that are useful to some agent
     - stock market (predicting uncertain value) x gaming (low-stakes task completion in a system)
       - stock market tasks in a (legal, business) system
         - deriving value of legislation
         - predicting legislation
         - legislation (more static rules) competing with more dynamic rules
         - forming business structures to aggregate/delegate/distribute risk
       - predicting uncertain value in tasks
         - predicting which tasks will win a game
         - insuring against risk of players completing or not completing a task
       - feature request & prediction market
       - game plot/cheat code/successful strategy prediction market
       - prediction games
         - false signals, gathering/deriving info, identifying important variables, applying successful analysis rules
       - insurance & other risk & financial products in games
       - stock market games allowed by legislation to allow a degree of collusion/organization in prediction markets
       - organization & risk structures allowed in a particular game, for a level of difficulty/complexity
       - games accessed with performance in previous prediction games to find best predictors and assign them more complex problems, like predicting emergent trends in interactions of complex systems
       - business & stock markets as an info-trading game to get products/features/prices and other company byproducts (clean energy practices, mergers, etc)

-  - apply anti-stupidity structures to neural network structure
-    - lack of learning functionality
-      - inability to remember (identify relevant info quickly when new info isnt necessary)
-      - inability to identify relevance structures (meaning, usefulness, direct causation)
-      - inability to optimize (identify a quicker route to an insight, like an insight path)
-      - inability to model structures (enough memory to store a different structure, ability to explore/change it like a visualization)
-      - inability to simulate difference structures (contradictions, paradoxes, lack of similarity)
-      - inability to direct thoughts (focus)
-      - inability to forget sub-optimal/inaccurate rules (bias)
-        - function to apply bias structures to a neural network structure
-          - thinking benefits from bias removal
-          - remove bias structures in neural networks to improve their thinking capacity
-          - example
-            - apply removal of 'simplicity' bias in a neural network structure
-              - simplicity (specifically over-simplification) definition on structural interface:
-                - lossy lower-dimensional representation
-                - low-cost representation with relatively reduced learning reward
-              - the simplicity bias shows up in a neural network structure in many possible positions
-                - for example, a pooling function, which has no reason to aggregate other than adjacence, which may not be an indicator of relevance
-                  - find the structures that can build/derive/apply/store relevance and remove structures with artificial relevance
-                - general default params also tend to store simplicity where it's not needed
-            - apply removal of 'similarity' bias
-              - similarity bias structural definitionss
-                - relatively adjacent in variable values according to a distance metric applicable & relevant to that variable
-              - the similarity bias shows up when adjacent structures are given relevance/meaning that they may not actually be capable of storing/building/deriving, like subsets of inputs or clustering thresholds

-  - neural network with anti-bias structures built in (a complexity structure, a difference structure, etc) to correct error types from common biases

   - function to convert article/listing/social posts into variables to enable queries (product with feature x in budget y that integrates with app z and has attribute independent)